 Palestinian Jews existed in ancient times, long before Islam or Christianity.
 The word „Palestine“, as a derivative of the Hebrew word „Peleshet“, was first used in the Septuagint (“Greek Old Testament“), and merely denotes a geographical area without reference to any specific group of people.
 After the banishment of the Jews, the provinces of Judea and Galilee were renamed Palestine by the Romans in order to erase Jewish history.

-Similarly to the designation, German, a singular Palestinian people is an invention originating from a foreign source.
-The German nation was invented in 1871 and a Palestinian people only recently in 1967.
+The Palestinian people as we know them were invented only recently in 1967.
 Before then, there was no Palestinian language, no independent Palestinian culture, no Palestinian state and no Palestinian people.
 There were only people of different faiths and ethnic backgrounds who were united merely by the fact that they lived in a geographical area called Palestine, as Romans had once designated an area beyond their northern borders as Germania.
 Until the mid-20th century, the designation „Palestinian“ was actually a synonym for „Jew“!
 In the forties of the previous century, there was a Palestinian orchestra in Jerusalem, whose members, without exception, were Jews.
 So how could it happen that a Palestinian nation is now characterized as non-Jewish?

 To clarify this question one must first remember that the greater part of Palestine lies in present-day Jordan.
 Palestine also includes Golan, the Gaza Strip, the West Bank, along with areas of Egypt and Saudi Arabia.
 Present day Israel makes up only a very small part of Palestine.
 Whether they are Jordanians, Israelis, Arabs, Jews, Christians or Muslims, all of those living within the territory of Palestine are Palestinians.
 In the 20th century, the Jews were expelled from a group who then redefined themselves as “true” Palestinians as Jews were once expelled from a group calling themselves the “real” Germans (Deutsche).